“China Threat” Quiz (More detail)

 -Several factors explain why the possibility of China engaging in “war is in fact lower than realists might argue.
 [General] economic and trade inter-dependency prevents wars from erupting [for] a simple rational reason: the cost of war is higher than ever in history due to the web of relations that exists in the contemporary world among states, and powers in particular.
 China’s energy dependency, as well as economic growth dependency will play an important role in any decision on starting or entering into a military conflict.
 Moreover, all the steps the Chinese government has undertaken in its external relations are not extreme in comparison to what any other power does when pursuing its interests.
 As every power, China tends to intervene in its closest environment in order to strengthen and stabilize its security.” http://cenaa.org/analysis/the-china-threat-theory-revisited-chinese-changing-society-and-future-development/

-11. Based on a purchasing power parity basis, which country has the largest economy in the world?
+11. In 2016, based on a purchasing power parity basis, which country has the largest economy in the world?

 -The World Bank ranks China as having the world’s largest gross domestic product.
-(Therefore, the US is no longer the world’s biggest producer of wealth as it had been since it overtook Britain in 1876.) http://data.worldbank.org/data-catalog/GDP-PPP-based-table
+The last time China was the world’s largest economy was in 1820, before the Industrial Revolution.
+(Until China overtook it in 2014, the US had been the world’s biggest producer of wealth since it surpassed Britain in 1876.)

 -By 2013, China had a GDP per capita (purchasing power parity basis) of $8,500.
 The US’s equivalent was $49,000. http://www.indexmundi.com/g/r.aspx?c=ch&v=67 (Evan Osnos, Age Of Ambition: Chasing Fortune, Truth, and Faith in the New China, Farrar, Straus and Giroux, New York: 2014, 367.
 Hereinafter referred to as, “Osnos 2014.”)

 -“Lifting more than 200 million people out of absolute poverty over the past quarter century” has been a major accomplishment.
-China’s own goal is to become a “medium-level developed country by the mid-twenty-first century…” (Shambaugh 2013, 39, 132)
+China’s own goal is to become a “medium-level developed country by the mid-twenty-first century…” (It’s been argued that Mao’s most important act to greatly reduce poverty in China was to die.)
+(Shambaugh 2013, 39, 132)